 Stay safe

-Main dangers in Albay are the weather and Mayon Volcano.
+[edit]Main dangers in Albay are the inclement weather and the sudden eruption of Mayon Volcano.
 The province is in the typhoon belt, and cyclones wreak havoc in Albay every rainy season.
 Mayon, true to its name, is beautiful, but deadly, being one of the most active volcanoes in the Pacific region.

 Go next